AOS: Catholic Philosophy or Theology.

-Applicants should submit a complete dossier, including a letter of application, curriculum vitae, writing sample, statement of research agenda, evidence of successful teaching (such as sample teaching evaluations, syllabi, and/or statement of teaching philosophy), and names of referees at https://jobs.colostate.edu/postings/74277 .
+Effective starting date is August 16, 2021.
+Salary is commensurate with qualifications.
+Applicants should submit a complete dossier, including a letter of application, curriculum vitae, writing sample, statement of research agenda, evidence of successful teaching (such as sample teaching evaluations, syllabi, and/or statement of teaching philosophy), and the names of recommenders for three letters of recommendation at Willette Vising Professor Application Materials Submission.
 Applications may be considered until the position has been filled.
-To ensure full consideration, complete applications should be received by February 24, 2020.
+To ensure full consideration, complete applications should be received by 4/19/21.
+Your recommenders should submit their letters directly to the same application link.
 Note that a complete application consists of the requested materials and three letters of recommendation.
-Please inform your recommenders that letters should be submitted by March 2, 2020 to ensure full consideration.
+Please inform your recommenders that letters should be submitted by 4/19/21 to ensure full consideration.

 The Department includes approximately 135 undergraduate majors and minors in Philosophy and 13-15 Masters students in the terminal M.A. degree program.
 With faculty from a wide variety of areas in philosophy, predominantly working in the analytic tradition, the department has particular strengths in applied ethics and global philosophies.
 The department has historically supported a broad and inclusive approach to philosophy.
 Its three undergraduate concentrations include one in Global Philosophies and Religions, and it currently has scholars working in areas such as Islamic philosophy and Buddhist philosophy.